vladimir-chernykh/facestyle-gan/README.md

 # Hairstyle GAN

-The repo contains the code the the model for **detecting and changing the hairstyle** of the person's headshot.
+The repo contains the code the the model for **detecting and changing face parts style** of the person's headshot.
 It is based on [StarGANv1](https://arxiv.org/pdf/1711.09020.pdf) and [this implementation](https://github.com/yunjey/stargan) in particular.

 **When cloning the repo please uses `--recursive` tag to clone all the sobmodules as well.**